 The first requirement for personal exploration is knowledge by the vocational orienter of the potentialities of the person who must undergo vocational orientation and attain self-knowledge.
-Although personal potentialities function as an interdependent totality, for each youth a distinction can be made between corporeality as an indivisible potentiality, as intellectual, social, spiritual, willing, interest potentialities, as potentialities of one's own responsibility, disposition and as one's philosophy of life^(7:25-28).
+Although personal potentialities function, as an interdependent totality, for each youth distinctions can be made among corporeality, as an indivisible potentiality, as intellectual, social, spiritual, willing, interest potentialities, as potentialities of one's own responsibility, disposition and as one's philosophy of life^(7:25-28).

-With respect to self-actualization, a distinction must be made between potentialities that are actualizable and those that are actualized.
-Not all potentialities are actualized for a variety of reasons and they must be determined by the exploration of vocational choices and promoted by giving assistance or guidance.
+With respect to self-actualization, a distinction is made between potentialities which are actualizable and those which are actualized.
+Not all potentialities are actualized for a variety of reasons, and they must be determined by the exploration of vocational choices and promoted by giving assistance or guidance.